 Round 1: Screening submissions

-Teams may create an account and submit and rework drafts of their submissions up to the submission deadline.
+Teams may create an iStart account and submit and rework drafts of their entries up to the submission deadline.
 Your application is secure: only the website administrator and your assigned judges will see it.
-It is also required that you provide a signed IP Declaration and IP Disclosure and show that you have contacted the university tech transfer office or government lab who own the technology.
+Both Ready to Commercialize and Transformational Idea Award applicants MUST provide signed IP Declaration and IP Disclosure forms where you show that you have contacted the university tech transfer office or government lab who own the technology.

 Round 2: The Regional Semi-Finals

-All contestants From Round 2 will receive the judging feedback to help you focus and refine your business thinking.
+All contestants from Round 2 will receive the judging feedback to help you focus and refine your business thinking.
 Teams are expected to take the initiative in seeking out and working with their mentors (See Mentoring Guidelines) throughout the Round 2 process.
-As additional mentors are needed the team can fill out the mentor application form or contact the FLoW office.
+As additional mentors are needed, the team can fill out the mentor application form or contact the FLoW office.